wfjm/w11/doc/README_buildsystem_Vivado.md

 - `RETROBASE`:  must refer to the installation root directory
 - `XTWV_PATH`:  install path of the Vivado version

-For general instructions on environment see [INSTALL.md](INSTALL.md).
+For general instructions on the environment see [INSTALL.md](INSTALL.md).

 Notes:
 - The build system uses a small wrapper script called xtwv to encapsulate the Xilinx environment.
-It uses `XTWV_PATH` to setup the Vivado environment on the fly.
+It uses `XTWV_PATH` to set up the Vivado environment on the fly.
 For details consult 'man xtwv'.
 - don't run the Vivado setup scripts ..../settings(32|64).sh in your working shell.
 Setup only XTWV_PATH !

-#### <a id="ghdllibs">Compile UNISIM/UNIMACRO libraries for ghdl</a>
+#### <a id="ghdllibs">Compile UNISIM/UNIMACRO libraries for GHDL</a>

-A few entities use `UNISIM` or `UNIMACRO` primitives, and post synthesis models require also `UNISIM` primitives.
-In these cases ghdl has to link against a compiled `UNISIM` or `UNIMACRO` libraries.
+A few entities use `UNISIM` or `UNIMACRO` primitives, and post-synthesis models require also `UNISIM` primitives.
+In these cases, GHDL has to link against a compiled `UNISIM` or `UNIMACRO` libraries.

-To make handling of the parallel installation of several Vivado versions easy the compiled libraries are stored in sub-directories under `$XTWV_PATH`:
+To make the handling of the parallel installation of several Vivado versions easy the compiled libraries are stored in sub-directories under `$XTWV_PATH`:

      $XTWV_PATH/ghdl/unisim